JustinBJo/TUDCSE/CSE2510_ML/practice_questions.md

 ## Week 1.
 Introduction
 ## Week 2.
 Parametric Generative Models

+### Practice Exam 1 - Q1 (Bayes error)
+Q. Below are four statements about Bayes error.
+Select all statements that are correct.
+- Bayes error is the minimum attainable error.
+- The Bayes error depends on the classification rule that you apply, and not on the distribution of the data.
+- In general, the Bayes error is not computable, since you do not know the true class conditional probabilities.
+- In general, the Bayes error is easily computable using (high) dimensional integrals.

+A. 1 and 3.<br>

+Bayes error is the minimum attainable error.
+We cannot obtain this error because we do not know the true distribution.
+Bayes error depends on the distribution, not the classification rule.

+### Practice Exam 1 - Q6 (Curse of Dimensionality)
+Q. Which of the following statements are true?
+- Adding more features to a classification problem always decreases generalization performance because of the curse of dimensionality.
+- Adding more features to a classification problem increases the information available, which always increases generalization performance.
+- Adding more features to a classification problem increases the Bayes error because of the curse of dimensionality.
+- Adding more features to a classification problem can not increase the Bayes error because it increases the amount of information available.

+A. 4

+Curse of dimensionality says that increase in the number of features can reduce the error as it gives more information, but only up to a certain point.<br>
+Too many features can lead to increase in the error as there are too many parameters to be estimated.

+### Practice Exam 1 - Q13 (Computing p(Y|X))
+Q. Suppose that you store your socks in 3 drawers and there is equal probability that you will open any of them:

+Drawer A contains 8 blue, 6 grey, and 10 red socks;
+Drawer B contains 4 blue, 8 grey, and 4 red socks;
+Drawer C contains 6 blue, 10 grey, and 8 red socks.

+From one of the drawers you take out a sock, what is the probability that you have taken it out of drawer B knowing that the sock is grey?

+A. 3/7

+p(B|grey) = p(grey|B)p(B) / p(grey)<br>
+p(B) = 1/3<br>
+p(grey|B) = 8/16 = 1/2<br>
+p(grey) = 1/3 * 6/24 + 1/3 * 8/16 + 1/3 * 10/24 = 7/18<br>

+p(B|grey) = 1/3 * 1/2 * 18/7 = 3/7

+### Practice Exam 1 - Q14 (LDA)
+Q. Suppose we have a classification problem with 3 features, 2 classes and a training set of 100 objects.
+We want to fit an Gaussian linear discriminant analysis classifier.
+How many parameters do we need to estimate for this model?+

+A. 13

+We have 3 features, so we have 3 means per class.
+So 2 classes makes 6 means.<br>
+For covariance matrix, we have 3x3 shape: the covariance matrix is symmetrical, so we have 6 parameters (the top-side triangle)<br>
+We also have to compute the class prior; if one is computed, we can compute the another by simply taking the original away from 1.<br>
+so 6+6+1 = 13.

 ## Week 3.
 Non-parametric Generative Models & Evaluation

+### Practice Exam 1 - Q18 (K-NN ties)
+Q. We are using a k-nn to classify c classes where c > 2.
+Which tie-breaking rules are guaranteed to resolve the tie?
+- Random flip, if there is a tie then you choose one at random
+- Prior, pick the class with the greatest prior probability
+- Use an odd value of k

+A. 1

+- Random flip chooses exactly one at random
+- It might be that the prior probabilities are the same
+- This only works for c = 2

 ## Week 4.
 Linear Discriminative Models
 ### 1. Discriminative objective (*)
 * Q. Which of the following best describes what probabilistic discriminative approaches try to model? (w are the parameters of the model)